|

 short-lived.
 As they rode through Broad Gate, Eowyns eyes

-met those of a strange, colourless man who was handing a caged
+met those of a strange, colourless man, who was handing a caged

-"Are you alright, meleth nín?" asked Legolas.
+"Are you all right, meleth nín?" asked

 "Someone just walked over my grave," said Eowyn.